Alphawanja/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the lowercase alphabets in reverse followed by a new line program that prints all the numbers of base 16 in lowercase followed by new line program that prints all posible combinations of single digit numbers
+program that prints the lowercase alphabets in reverse followed by a new line program that prints all the numbers of base 16 in lowercase followed by new line program that prints all posible combinations of single digit numbers program that prints all possible different combinations of two digits